 Omega-3 fats are a type of polyunsaturated fat that is considered heart healthy.
 Fish that come from cold, deep water are excellent sources of omega-3 fat.
 Salmon, tuna, herring, sardines, halibut, lake trout, pompano, striped sea bass, and mackerel are examples.
 It is recommended to eat at least six ounces of fish per week.
 Vegetarian sources of omega-3 fats are available in flax seeds, walnuts, soybeans, and their respective oils, as well as in canola oil.
 Omega-3 fats may help to lower serum triglycerides.
 Omega-3 fats also help to prevent blood clotting which reduces heart disease risk.
+ADA does not recommend routine supplementation to prevent CVD.
 Sometimes healthcare providers recommend fish oil supplements for very high triglyceride levels.
 Common doses are 2-5 grams/day.